jedisct1/libsodium-doc/secret-key_cryptography/aes-gcm_with_precomputation.md

 The nonce is 96 bits long.
 In order to prevent nonce reuse, if a key is being reused, it is recommended to increment the previous nonce instead of generating a random nonce for each message.
 To prevent nonce reuse in a client-server protocol, either use different keys for each direction, or make sure that a bit is masked in one direction, and set in the other.

-When using AES-GCM, it is also recommended to switch to a new key before reaching ~350 MB encrypted with the same key.
+When using AES-GCM, it is also recommended to switch to a new key before reaching ~350 GB encrypted with the same key.
 If frequent rekeying is not an option, use \(X\)ChaCha20-Poly1305 instead.

 Support for AES256-GCM was introduced in libsodium 1.0.4.